MESAHub/mesa-website/02-prereqs.markdown

     svn co -r {{site.version}} https://subversion.assembla.com/svn/mesa^mesa/trunk mesa

-Note that there might be newer versions out there in the svn repository, but they are probably untested, unstable, and generally not at all what you want, so please stick to the officially released ones.
-To repeat: always use "-r", and to make sure that you get an officially released version always follow "-r" with the version number of an [official MESA release][versions].
+Note that there might be newer versions in the svn repository, but they are probably untested, unstable, and generally not at all what you want, so please stick to the officially released ones.
+To repeat: always use "-r" with the version number of an [official MESA release][versions].

 [versions]:faq.html#releases